Liu-rj/Liu-rj.github.io/_pages/about.md

 Prior to that, I got my bachelor's degree also at SUSTech and had a wonderful experience during my internship at AWS Shanghai AI Lab, collaborating closely with Dr. [Minjie Wang](https://jermainewang.github.io/) and Dr. [Zhenkun Cai](https://czkkkkkk.github.io/).
 My research interest primarily focuses on building advanced machine learning systems, previously working on GNN systems and now shifting to LLM applications, including RAG and agent programs.

 **I am expected to graduate in Summer 2026, and I am actively finding PHD positions!**

+# Visitor Map
+A visualization of where my visitors come from:

+{% include mapmyvisitors.html %}